DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 code repository and an archive (for long term availability), developed using
 (7) **version control** with meaningful commit messages and linked to an issue tracker (ideally maintained, but at least mirrored on a public platform)
-``
-(8) **Documentation** of the software needs to be publicly available comprising both user documentation (requirements, installation, getting started, user manual) and developer documentation (with a development guide, release notes and API docs within the code, e.g. using Doxygen) (Lee 2018).
+(8) **Documentation** of the software needs to be publicly available comprising both user documentation (requirements, installation, getting started, user manual, release notes) and developer documentation (with a development guide and API documentation within the code, e.g. using Doxygen) (Lee 2018).
 (9) The **license** under which the software is distributed must be defined and ensure public code availability and free use, at least for academic purposes.